-- Asset Management (Four-Year Curriculum Guide) is for students seeking a career in financial planning or a related field.
+Asset Management is for students seeking a career in financial planning or a related field.
 The courses provide the knowledge to prepare for the Certified Financial Planner designation and the National Association of Securities Dealers exams.

-- Corporate Finance (Four-Year Curriculum Guide) prepares you to provide strategic leadership and projections to companies, assist in mergers and acquisitions or offer financial analytics services.
+Corporate Finance prepares you to provide strategic leadership and projections to companies, assist in mergers and acquisitions or offer financial analytics services.
 It’s perfect for students interested in earning the Chartered Financial Analyst designation.

 Sample courses include: